CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

     b.
 For this list of doctors at the bottom of page 2, use the female version of the title for females.

+9. When translating from Arabic to English, any Hijri dates should be converted to Gregorian dates followed by the Hijri date in parentheses.

 Chinese (Simplified)
 --------------------